 Insurance: Exquisite Timepieces insures each purchase during the time it is in transit until it is delivered to you.
 FedEx obtains a signature from any person at the delivery address.
 If no one is at the address, FedEx will reattempt delivery; Direct Signature Required overrides any recipient release that may be on file for deliveries to nonresidential addresses.

 Request more information on this timepiece

 Please provide us at least your name and email address to send you the most complete information about this Timepiece.
-If you prefer a phone call, please leave your phone number in the 'Other Information' section and we'll call you back.
+If you prefer a phone call or text message, please leave your phone number in the 'Phone Number' field and we'll call you back.